 Internship credits are given on the basis of 2-hour internship courses.
 A full-time summer intern (40 hours/week) or a part-time semester (20-40 hours/week) intern would take a single two-hour course.

-For example: A student wants to do a summer youth internship, and so takes Youth Ministry Internship I. Later, he decides to do a semester-long full-time internship at another church, so he takes Youth Ministry Internship II and III concurrently.
+For example: A student wants to do a summer youth internship, and so takes Student Ministry Internship I. Later, he decides to do a semester-long full-time internship at another church, so he takes Student Ministry Internship II and III concurrently.

-Note: All summer internships are pre-enrolled and paid for as though they were a Fall semester course.
+Note: All summer internships are registered and paid for as though they were a Fall semester course.
 Students will receive the grade for that internship at the end of the Fall semester.

 An Alternative to an Internship: Directed Field Experience

-Some students may find it difficult to fulfill internship requirements if they have a full-time job, are married, have children, or already have a fulfilling local ministry.
+Students who are in a paid part-time/full-time ministry position may find it difficult to fulfill internship requirements.
 “Directed Field Experience” may be an alternative to meeting a degree’s Internship requirements.
 A Directed Field Experience can include weekend ministries or other weekly positions in churches, para-church groups or ministry-related organizations.
 Students enroll in this 1-credit course each semester for two semesters.

 Students involved in a Directed Field Experience course meet weekly, as a group, with their assigned course teacher.

 Note: Some degree programs may not allow Directed Field Experience credits to be substituted for internship requirements.
-Check with your academic advisor before pre-enrolling.
+Check with your academic advisor before registering.

 Communication and Deadlines